Your Publication Needs Work: But Where To Start?!

 Over the next month, I’ll be sharing a series of posts that will help you review and tweak various parts of your Substack publication to make sure it has the best possible chance of succeeding.

-We won’t be looking at every one of the seventy-seven elements I audit when I review a publication but will explore the most important ones.
 Today, I want to describe two key areas that are important to get right and - great news! - that are easy to fix if you find a problem.

-Next week we’ll talk About pages, and in the following weeks we’ll explore other areas where I commonly see problems - problems that can really hinder growth - and I’ll show you how to discover if your publication is affected.
+In the next post we’ll talk About pages, and in the following weeks we’ll explore other areas where I commonly see problems - problems that can really hinder growth - and I’ll show you how to discover if your publication is affected.

 2 elements to check today (with easy fixes)